 "Engaging shoppers who are in the buying mood at the point of purchase is the new frontier for marketers," said Little.
 "About 70 percent of consumers who walk into a store have not been convinced by advertising on what product or brand to buy.
-Digital signage must engage customers with relevancy and enhance experience, or it will be tuned out and ignored by the capricious consumer."
+Digital signage must engage customers with relevancy and customers with relevancy and enhance experience, or it will be tuned out and ignored by the capricious consumer."